ibm-cloud-docs/satellite/storage-netapp-nas.md

    ```
    {: pre}

 3. Verify that the NetApp ONTAP-NAS driver is removed from your cluster.
-List the storage classess in your cluster and verify that the NetApp ONTAP-NAS storage class is removed.
+List the storage classes in your cluster and verify that the NetApp ONTAP-NAS storage class is removed.
   ```sh
   oc get sc
   ```